 Have you been seriously injured or lost a loved one in a car accident in South Florida?
 If so, it is important that you speak with an attorney as soon as possible.
 Contact Hollander Law Firm now for a free initial consultation.

 Speak with West Palm Beach Car Accident Attorney Gregg Hollander

-If you would like to speak with Mr. Hollander about establishing liability for your car accident in the West Palm Beach area, please call 561-556-7873 or contact us online.
-We are available 24/7, and you pay nothing unless we win.
+If you would like to speak with Mr. Hollander about establishing liability for your car accident in the West Palm Beach area, please call (561)-556-7873 or contact our West Palm Beach office near you.
+At Hollander Law Firm, P.A. we are available 24/7, and you pay nothing unless we win.